BitGo/BitGoJS/README.md

-# BitGo Account Lib
+# TRON Account Lib

-Signing and transaction building logic for account-based coins.
+Signing and transaction building logic for TRON from BitGo.